-There are two main ways to check if a compound is controlled or not: Single Check (for single compounds) and Batch Check for multiple compounds at once.
+There are two main ways to check if a compound is controlled or not: Single check (for single compounds) and Batch check for multiple compounds at once.

 This check type gives you a very quick response to the question whether the substance of interest falls under any regulation or not.

-Clickto open the Simple check panel.
+Clickto open the Single check panel.